Blowout Cards HACKED: Collectors Hit For $100K +

 The response from Blowout has been weak at best.
 Some are reporting they have discovered fraudulent charges without getting notice from the company.

 Blowout even banned an impacted customer from their forum after the user made numerous complaints about the lack of communication regarding the hack.
-WOW.
+Yikes.

 Company owner Tom Fish was last spotted at the Topps 65th Anniversary Party with $50,000 worth of invites.